mulesoft-assets/template-db2sfdc-account-migration/README.md

 ## endpoints.xml<a name="endpointsxml"/>
 This is the file where you will found the inbound and outbound sides of your integration app.
-This Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.
+This Template has only an [HTTP Listener Connector](http://www.mulesoft.org/documentation/display/current/HTTP+Listener+Connector) as the way to trigger the use case.

-**HTTP Inbound Endpoint** - Start Report Generation
+**HTTP Listener Connector** - Start Report Generation

 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
 + The path configured by default is `migrateaccounts` and you are free to change for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.
-+ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Accounts synced and filtered by the criteria specified.
++ The endpoint is a *request-response* since as a result of calling it the response will be the total of Accounts synced and filtered by the criteria specified.

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
-As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.
+This is the right place to handle how your integration will react depending on the different exceptions.
+This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.